Nottingham-CTU/REDCap-API-Client/README.md

 You can create as many placeholders as required.

-* **Placeholder Name** &ndash; A string value to search for in the *URL*, *Request Headers* and *Request Body*, to replace with the value retrieved from the project record.
+* **Placeholder Name** &ndash; A string value to search for in the *URL*, *Request Headers* and *Request Body*, to replace with the value retrieved from the project record.<br>
+  If the *also replace defined placeholder names in response value paths* option is selected, then for any response field of type *response value*, the name of the response value (JSON path or XPath) will also have the placeholder names replaced with the value retrieved from the project record.
 * **Placeholder Value** &ndash; The field to replace the placeholder name with.
 Specify the event, field and instance.
 If an instance number is not supplied, the current instance will be used if applicable, otherwise the latest instance will be used.